National Teen Driver Safety Week: Teaching Teens About Safety Behind the Wheel

 Teenage driving has long been a point of concern, but solutions are available.
 Practice is key, of course, and parents can help simply by volunteering to sit in the passenger's seat more often as their teens practice essential skills.
 Select vehicles also offer Teen Driver mode, which allows parents to closely monitor teenagers' behavior and revoke driving privileges if necessary.
 Together, teens and parents can work to overcome the natural disadvantages of youth behind the wheel and make our roads safer.

-As one of South Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities, and remedies for 45 years.
+As one of Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities, and remedies for 45 years.
 We work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 To learn more about how our firm can help you, contact us for a free consultation by calling 305-964-8644 or filling out a case evaluation form.

 Categories: